Shinjuku, Matsuki Bakery

 "Knowing my dreams, Kou?" said Takato.
 "I'll admit, the others could just be good guessing, but that one still weirds me out."

 "Twin telepathy?" suggested Kou hopefully.
 Takato just stared at him.
 "Ok fine, yeah, that was weird.
 But it's the least of our worries right now."

 "Yeah, I guess you're right," said Takato.
 "But man, I'd love to be able to predict things.
 Then maybe I'd know when you're gonna tell me what's up with you and Rika."

 "Knew it," said Takato, crossing his arms.
 "So what's the deal?"

 "I… I don't know," said Kou, looking away from his brother as his face started to turn red.
 "I'm not even sure what's up myself.
-I just get distracted really easy around her and feel all strange.
+I just get distracted really easy around her, and by the stupidest things, too.
 It's weird."

 "Uh…huh," said Takato.
 "Well, I can tell you what's up.
 You like Rika."

 "No… of course not Takato, it's just…" said Kou, looking away from his brother's eyes.
 "Well, I was having a hard enough time acknowledging it as it is.
-Telling you would have meant admitting it.
+Telling you would have meant admitting it to myself.
 Which I guess I just did, huh?"

 "Heh, yeah," said Takato.
 "It's okay.
 But tell me next time something like this happens, okay?
 I was worried about you."